Bees…on the flower setting

 I sat down in their flight path and used my flower setting and took a bunch of close-up pics.
 I hope you enjoy them as much as I do!

-6 Responses to “Bees…on the flower setting”
+6 thoughts on “Bees…on the flower setting

-I really want to get a digital SLR camera so that I can get the shutter speed necessary to take pictures like that.
+1. I really want to get a digital SLR camera so that I can get the shutter speed necessary to take pictures like that.
 My point-n-shoot digital camera just doesn’t have the speed.
 It has been on my wish list for quite awhile but for some reason Santa isn’t getting the message.

 I loved watching bees loaded with pollen coming in for a landing.
 I have often wondered if they can offload the pollen on their legs if they got to much and couldn’t take off or if they were like a raccoon with their hand on a shiny object in a hole smaller than their balled up fist and can never figure out how to free it.

-” and now I can take mediocre pictures in both formats!”
+2. ” and now I can take mediocre pictures in both formats!”

 HA!!!!!